 Mechanism Use Notes Key Splitting Splits a symmetric key into separate components for export Components are raw byte blocks.
-PKCS8 wrapping Encrypts a key using a pass phrase.
-Only available in FIPS 140-2 level 2 mode PKCS8 unwrapping Decrypts a wrapped key using a pass phrase.
-Only available in FIPS 140-2 level 2 mode SSL/TLS master key derivation Setting up an SSL/TLS session Non-compliant.
+SSL/TLS master key derivation Setting up an SSL/TLS session Non-compliant.
 The protocols SSL, TLS shall not be used when operated in FIPS mode.
 In particular, none of the keys derived using this key derivation function can be used in the Approved mode.